 Q. Why choose Selkirk Snowcat Skiing?

-A. We are the original cat skiing company.
+A. Simply put – we invented cat skiing which means we had our first choice of terrain!
 Meadow Mountain is acclaimed for its spectacular, varied terrain and incredible annual snowfall.
 We welcome only 24 guests per week with 15 staff to attend to your every need.
 Our unique 5 day/6 night package affords 5 full days on the mountain.
 Your last day is not shortened and you spend the night with us which saves you approximately $300 – $400 in hotel, dinner and breakfast expense.

 We run 2 snowcats with a spare cat on standby so you will never miss a day of skiing or riding.
 Our remote lodge is comfortable, warm and inviting.
 You will be served delicious, home cooked meals prepared with fresh, local ingredients.
 Our staff are second to none and many have been with us for many years and take great pride in providing the best possible experience for each of our guests.